Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

 \subsection{A fiber bundle over the space of links}

-We now build a fiber bundle over the space of links using the compactified configuration spaces $C_\Gamma[\R^d]$ described above.
-It will be clear that the bundle depends on the full data in the underlying unoriented graph $\Gamma$ on $L$, rather than just $T(\Gamma)$.
-(The orientation on $\Gamma$ will be used later, in defining integrals over these bundles.)
+We now build a fiber bundle over the space of links whose fibers are closely related to the compactified configuration spaces $C_\Gamma[\R^d]$ described above.
+The bundle will depend on the full data in the graph $\Gamma$ on $L$, unlike the spaces $C_\Gamma[\R^d]$ which depend only on $T(\Gamma)$.
+The orientation on $\Gamma$ will be used in defining integrals over these bundles.
+We first need a suitable compactified configuration space of points in the 1-manifold $L$.

-We need a suitable compactified configuration space of points in the 1-manifold $L$. \begin{definitions} Suppose $L \neq \varnothing$, and let $\Gamma$ be a graph on the 1-manifold $L$. \begin{itemize} \item Let $s(\Gamma)$ be the {s}ubdiagram of $\Gamma$ of the {s}egment vertices and all edges and arcs between them. \end{itemize} Let $\Map_{s(\Gamma)}[L]$ be the space of maps $V(s(\Gamma)) \to L$ which respect the components that the vertices lie on and the order of the vertices on these components.
+\begin{definitions} Suppose $L \neq \varnothing$, and let $\Gamma$ be a graph on the 1-manifold $L$. \begin{itemize} \item Define $s(\Gamma)$ as the {s}ubdiagram of $\Gamma$ consisting of all the {s}egment vertices and all edges (chords) and arcs between them. \end{itemize} Let $\Map_{s(\Gamma)}[L]$ be the space of maps $V(s(\Gamma)) \to L$ which respect the components that the vertices lie on and the order of the vertices on these components.
 (The order is determined by the orientation on $L$.)
-Let $C^o_{s(\Gamma)}[L]$ be the result of blowing up the diagonal for every biconnected subgraph of $s(\Gamma)$, in increasing order of inclusion as in Definition \ref{CptfnDefn}.
-Finally fix any smooth embedding $e$ of $L$ into some $\R^d$ for $d\geq 3$, such that $e$ is affine-linear outside a compact subset and such that the directions of approach to infinity of the $2m$ rays of $L$ are pairwise distinct. \begin{itemize} \item Define $C_{s(\Gamma)}[L]$ as the closure of the image of the map $C^o_{s(\Gamma)}[L] \to C_{s(\Gamma)}[\R^d]$ induced by $e$. \end{itemize} \end{definitions} A key feature of the compact space $C_{s(\Gamma})[L]$ is that it not only includes limit points at infinity, but also records relative rates of approach of points to infinity.
-Any two choices for $e$ will yield diffeomorphic spaces $C_{s(\Gamma)}[L]$.
-This space is very similar to one that we defined and elaborated on in \cite{KMV}.
-Note that if $L$ is closed, then Definition \ref{SegmentConfigsDefn} agrees with Definition \ref{CptfnDefn} with $M=L$, and that if $L=\R$, then Definition \ref{SegmentConfigsDefn} agrees with Definition \ref{CptfnDefnForRd} with $d=1$.
+Let $C^o_{s(\Gamma)}[L]$ be the result of blowing up in $\Map_{s(\Gamma)}[L]$ the diagonal for every biconnected subgraph of $s(\Gamma)$, in increasing order of inclusion as in Definition \ref{CptfnDefn}.
+This is a configuration space that is compactified near every collision, except for collisions at infinity.
+Finally fix any smooth embedding $e$ of $L$ into some $\R^d$ for $d\geq 3$, such that $e$ is affine-linear outside a compact subset and such that the directions of approach to infinity of the $2m$ rays of $L$ are pairwise distinct. \begin{itemize} \item Define $C_{s(\Gamma)}[L]$ as the closure of the image of the map $C^o_{s(\Gamma)}[L] \to C_{s(\Gamma)}[\R^d]$ induced by $e$. \end{itemize}